 Lower half difficult

-• The chevrons worn on the shoulders of police and military uniforms typically denote the person's rank, with more chevrons denoting higher rank (eg. one chevron = private, two = corporal, three = sergeant).
+• The chevrons worn on the shoulders of police and military uniforms typically denote the person's rank, with more chevrons denoting higher rank.

 • The boundary between downward and upward pointing chevrons doesn't have to be at the exact middle of the shoe.
 For example, to replicate the rank insignia of a U.S. Army Staff Sergeant, use one downward pointing chevron followed by three upward pointing chevrons.

 • Note that most military and police forces have regulations for just about everything, so I'd recommend that personnel check before they adopt this, or any other, possible non-regulation lacing method!

 |7 pairs||116 cm||46 in||+3.6 cm||+1.4 in|

 |6 pairs||105 cm||41 in||+3.6 cm||+1.4 in|